collabscore/documents/devdoc/output_omr.md

 point, a staff belongs to a "part", i.e., the sub-score assigned to a single performer.
 There might be one (usually), 2 or even 3 staves (organ), and the voices played by the performed can (in the most complex case) be distributed over all the staves of its part. **Thus**, I added the ``id_part`` to the staff descriptor to indicate the part a staff belongs to.
 As an inital approx., we can assume that staff = part.

+The region is the region of a staff in a system.

 The first bar is a segment that locates the left-most  vertical bar of the system.

 Schema ``dmos_staff_header``.